MikeTannenbaum/digital-garden-jekyll-template/_notes/digital garden.md

 When you [[learn in public]], you build connection between ideas and people. [[Every time you tend to an idea you create an opportunity to share original work with others]].
 It also helps that [[public notes build authority and trust]].

-Tending to digital gardens helps make sure you [[always have something to write about]], consistently [[build a body of work]], and frequently have the opportunity to share your [[web of thinking]] with others, as a beacon for likeminded people.
+Tending to digital gardens helps make sure you [[always have something to write about]], consistently [[build a body of work]], and frequently have the opportunity to share your [[web of thinking]] with others, as a beacon for like-minded people.

 [[Finding topics to write about is easier when a body of notes already exists upon which ideas can grow]], so digital gardens aim to facilitate curiosity, creativity, and creation.